 To clearly illustrate the market landscape in 2026, we have categorized the most representative brands and products into three tiers: entry-level/high-value, mainstream/mid-range, and premium/top-tier.
 The results are shown in the table below:

-2026 Reference Price Table: 48V Golf Cart Batteries
+Price Reference Table for 48V Golf Cart Batteries by Brand - 2026

 Three Key Takeaways to Avoid Pitfalls